caphilbr/caphilbr/README.md

 Other notable features include the use of a one-time invite code to invite a child, uploading of profile photos, automatic allowance payments, parental ability to make ad hoc adjustments to child balances, a graphical presentation of a child's balance over time, and a weekly quiz to earn additional money.

 The app was built with React, Express, and PostgreSQL (with Knex & Objection).
-Other technical solutions include Nodemailer for sending email invites, Dropbox for profile photos, Passport for user authentication (including Google login), D3 for charts, and a 3rd party API for the quiz.<br/><br/>
+Other technical solutions include Nodemailer for sending email invites, Dropbox for profile photos, Passport for user authentication (including Google login), D3 for charts, a 3rd party API for the quiz, and Cypress tests.<br/><br/>
 ![screenshot 1](https://github.com/caphilbr/allowance-chore-tracker/blob/main/screen1.jpeg)
 ![screenshot 2](https://github.com/caphilbr/allowance-chore-tracker/blob/main/screen2.jpeg)